Premarket: Trump's first GDP report; Exxon earnings; Brexit

-1. The Trump economy: The Trump administration's first economic report card publishes at 8:30 a.m.
-ET on Friday.
+1. The Trump economy: President Trump's first economic report card showed the U.S. economy grew at annual pace of 0.7% in first quarter.

 Trump was president for most of the first quarter, but many of his ideas for speeding up the U.S. economy have not yet become law.